-- Somerset is a pretty county that again houses both coast and countryside.
-The main resort here is Weston-Super-Mare, but be careful with its long sandy beaches, as it has one of the longest tidal reaches, but also is prone to sinking mud (dangerous for people and dogs).
-Of course, Somerset is mostly known for its ‘scrumpy cider’.
+- Somerset is all about coast & countryside.
+Weston-Super-Mare has one of the longest tidal reaches, so take care with sinking mud (dangerous for people and dogs).
+Somerset is also known for its scrumpy cider – ‘ooh aar!